SiliconLabs/bluetooth_applications/bluetooth_secure_identity/client/readme.md

 9. On receiving a signed public key from the server, the signature is verified using the pubic key from the server's  device certificate.

 10. On successful verification of the server's public key, the client generates an ECDH keypair, signs the public key with it's private device key then sends the public key and signature back to the server.
+If the verification of the public signature fails, an assert() occurs which requires a device reset.

 11. The shared secret is hashed with SHA2/256 to produce a symmetric key for securing communications between the client and server.